Abstract

 authenticated users can annotate and tag the fragments.

-Due to the focus of the comparison user interface on the analysis aspects, another
+Due to the focus of the comparison user interface on the analysis aspects, another user

-instance, text similarity between fragments.
+for instance, text similarity between fragments.

 We could say that the reading interface for comparing editions is aimed at scholarly